emissao/emissao/README.md

 Nowadays i'm focusing in become a great backend developer.
 Sometimes I made some frontend stuff😅

 ## Curiosities about me
--I started to play guitar when i was 8 years old, and never stoped studying.
+- I started to play guitar when i was 8 years old, and never stoped studying.
 I had a lot bands and projects.
 Had played and some live concerts and festivals here in brazil!;
--studied english for many years in school and courses, but i trully learned when i watched 'Friends' and 'How I met your mother' in english without sublititles;
+- studied english for many years in school and courses, but i trully learned when i watched 'Friends' and 'How I met your mother' in english without sublititles;
--My family is full of musicians and listen to good music and playing its kind a 'family stuff' when we meet up;
+- My family is full of musicians and listen to good music and playing its kind a 'family stuff' when we meet up;
--love travel abroad;
+- love travel abroad;
--One of my dreams is travel to italy, beacause my grandmother's family is italian and i want to connect with those roots;
+- One of my dreams is travel to italy, beacause my grandmother's family is italian and i want to connect with those roots;
--really like to help people;
+- really like to help people;
--really like teaching;
+- really like teaching;